ggill24/Windows-Download-Folder-Cleaner/README.md

 NOTE: The Launcher runs hidden from view unless an exception occurs.
 If you would like to kill the launcher you can do so through the taskmanager

-Note 2: You must edit the launcher sources path to the cleaner.py executable as it will be different for every machine
+Note 2: You must edit the launcher source path to the cleaner.py executable as it will be different for every machine

 Note 3: If you would like the program to run automatically after you restart your computer you can place the launcher in your startup folder.